Fact Verification AI

 Effective fact verification evaluation requires three core competencies: evidence retrieval, source credibility assessment, and confidence calibration.
 Evaluators must distinguish between claims supported by primary sources, claims supported only by secondary synthesis, and claims lacking verifiable support.
 They must also recognize when evidence exists but contradicts the claim being assessed.

-The AI Evaluator Certification program at Annotation Academy builds these skills across three levels through these actionable steps:
+The AI Evaluator Certification program at Annotation Academy builds these skills through these actionable steps:

-Level 1 (Citation and Fact-Checking module): Review 10 sample claims and practice identifying primary versus secondary sources.
+Citation and Fact-Checking module: Review 10 sample claims and practice identifying primary versus secondary sources.
 Document your source classifications using the provided rubric.
 This builds foundational source discrimination skills.

-Level 2 (Advanced Source Evaluation module): Evaluate 5 cases where multiple sources conflict.
-For each case, write a brief assessment explaining which source is most credible and why, using the credibility framework taught in the module.
-This develops judgment on competing evidence.
+Practice with conflicting sources: Evaluate 5 cases where multiple sources disagree.
+For each case, write a brief assessment explaining which source is most credible and why.
+This develops judgment on competing evidence, the kind of source-quality reasoning the certification's fact-checking module prepares you for.

 What are the limitations of current fact verification systems?